core-coin/go-core/README.md

 Which will start mining blocks and transactions on a single CPU thread, crediting all proceedings to the account specified by `--etherbase`.
-You can further tune the mining by changing the default gas limit blocks converge to (`--targetgaslimit`) and the price transactions are accepted at (`--gasprice`).
+You can further tune the mining by changing the default gas limit blocks converge to (`--targetenergylimit`) and the price transactions are accepted at (`--gasprice`).

 ## Contribution